nogibjj/ZhonglinWang-P3/README.md

 ## Abstract
 In this project 3, our primary goal is to create a sql script doing sql-quarying data from the dataset "superstore.csv".
 The dataset is downloaded from Kaggle dataset website: https://www.kaggle.com/datasets/roopacalistus/superstore?resource=download.
 It includes superstore information across the US.
 There are 13 variables: Ship Mode, Segment, Country, City, State, Postal code, Region, Category, Sub-category, Sales, Quantity, Discount, and Profit.
 I add another unique_id variable as the unique identification code of each store.
 This project aimed at building a connection from original data, insert all records, and read them into the file called superstore.db.
 The built-in SQL statements will be used for answer my three reseach questions:

-* What are the top ten states who has the most consumer customers among all superstores?
+* What are the top ten states who has the most superstores whose majority customers is consumer?
-* What are the top ten states who has the most corporate customers among all superstores?
+* What are the top ten states who has the most superstores whose majority customers is corporate?
 * What are top ten cities who has the most profit of superstores?

 ## Demo Video Link